IBM/universal-connectors/filter-plugin/logstash-filter-oua-guardium/README.md

 Currently, this plug-in will work only on IBM Security Guardium Data Protection, not Guardium Insights

+## Building

+Update the variables in Makefile for your environment's Java home and Logstash location

 ## Setup

 1. Create a designated Database User for OUA UC to retrieve audit data with minimal privileges (using DBA help) as follows: